Italian Somaliland: Trust Territory of Somalia (1950–1960)

 On 1 April 1950, the Amministrazione fiduciaria italiana della Somalia (AFIS) began its rule.
 A deployment of 6,500 troops landed in Somalia to assist the establishment of AFIS under the leadership of Giovanni Fornari.
 Fornari's three-year tenure would mark the most difficult years of the Trusteeship.
 The first half of AFIS's decade long rule would be marked by animosity and conflict between the Italian authorities and the Somali Youth League.
-Numerous SYL officials who had gained positions of prominence during the era of British Military Administration were either demoted, removed from their positions or imprisoned by Italians officials.
+Numerous SYL officials who had gained positions of prominence during the era of British Military Administration were either demoted, removed from their positions or imprisoned by Italian officials.
 These attempts to marginalize the league would lead to demonstrations across the country which were strongly repressed by the government, who had at the time come to decision not cooperate or concede to the SYL's plans for independence.
 In the 1956 parliamentary election, the Somali Youth League would win 54.29% of votes versus 26.01% for the nearest party, the Hizbia Digil Mirifle Somali.
 The growing power of the SYL would lead Italian officials to take a more conciliatory stance towards the organization.
 The SYL would also earn 416 of the 663 seats in the 1958 municipal election, with the HDMS securing 175 seats.
 By the 1959 parliamentary election, SYL would capture an even greater share of votes by winning 75.58% of the total ballot.

 Italian was an official language in Italian Somaliland during the Fiduciary Mandate, as well as in the first years of independence.
 By 1952, the majority of Somalis had some understanding of the language.